 Dental crowns are sometimes called “caps” because they are placed over the tooth, covering the entire tooth structure.
 Our dentists use a variety of materials to add strength and durability to teeth that are weakened by decay or existing restoration.

 Porcelain dental crowns are extremely natural looking.They are made of tooth-colored dental ceramic, which mimics natural tooth enamel almost perfectly.
 Not only are porcelain crowns very easy to care for, they are also incredibly long lasting.

 The process for dental crowns takes place over several appointments:

-Consultation & Evaluation – Dr. Brown will see you for a comprehensive evaluation to inspect the teeth, gums and mouth.
+Consultation & Evaluation – Your dentist will see you for a comprehensive evaluation to inspect the teeth, gums and mouth.
 Once the dentist has determined that a dental crown is right for you, she will create a personalized treatment plan to address the functional and health concerns as well as the cosmetic goals.

-Preparation – Next, Dr. Brown will prepare the tooth to accommodate the dental crown.
+Preparation – Next, your Lanier dentist will prepare the tooth to accommodate the dental crown.
 Any old fillings will be removed to create a solid foundation for the dental crown.
-Dr. Brown will take an impression of the tooth and select a color for the dental crown to match the natural teeth.
+Your dentist will take an impression of the tooth and select a color for the dental crown to match the natural teeth.